Bring Medicare home!

 YES.
 Medicare can save at least fifty percent in costs if they allow American beneficiaries to be covered in the Philippines.

-With this estimate of cost savings, if 400,000 American retirees choose to reside in the Philippines, the Medicare savings would be $2,400,000,000 ($2.4 Billion) per year.
-This dramatic savings could help meet our U.S. government’s investments in job creation, education, infrastructure and small businesses - or reducing the budget deficit.
+With this estimate, if 400,000 American retirees choose to reside in the Philippines, the Medicare savings could be $2,800,000,000 ($2.8 Billion) per year.
+This savings could help meet our U.S. government’s investments in job creation, education, infrastructure and small businesses - or reduce the budget deficit.

 PH Medical Tourism Delegation led by DoT Asst.
 Sec.
 Benito Bengzon and the representatives of top Manila hospitals were urged to support the Medicare Portability Feasibility Study at the PH Embassy Washington, September 19, 2014.
 The representatives were St. Lukes' senior V.P.
 Marilen Lagniton, The Medical City marketing director Millete Escasinas, Makati Med.
 V.P.
 Arlyn Songco and Asian Hospital's founder Dr. Jorge Garcia.
 They participated in the 7th World Medical Tourism Congress.